leexxe/A-dataset-of-primary-nasopharyngeal-carcinoma-MRI-with-multi-modalities-segmentation/README.md

 ### Computing Morphological Parameters and Post-processing

-To compute the morphological parameters and de-identification for a specific patient and ROI sequence, use the following command:
+To compute the morphological parameters for a specific patient and ROI sequence, use the following command:

 ```bash
 python morphological_parameters.py <patient_id> <roi_sequence>